eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 These two cases are succinctly captured by the expression $\mathbb{1}[x_j > x_i]$.

-Now that we have an intuitive understanding of the recurrence relation, we can write the recurrence relation in a slightly different form.
-(We'll see why we need this later.)
+Now we will write the recurrence relation in a slightly different form (we'll see why we need this later).
+Let

 $$
 dp[j]